mikeizbicki/ucr-cs100/textbook/assignment-help/sort/README.md

 	else return false;
 }
 ```
-It returns true when the first input should be put in front of the second one in the sorted sequence.
+It returns true when the first input should be put in the front of the second one in the sorted sequence.
 Otherwise, it returns false.
 ###convert input
 In order to sort alphabetacally, we need to convert uppercase letter into lowercase.
-However, valid compare requires two const inputs.
+However, valid comparation requires two const inputs.
 If you try to change their value, it could not pass compiler.
 ```
 bool compare(char p1,char p2)
 {